 Gas Furnaces

-The furnace you choose has a major impact on both upfront costs and long-term energy expenses.
-In our area, gas furnaces are the most popular choice due to the well-established natural gas infrastructure and relatively low fuel costs.
+The cost of the gas furnace is a primary consideration for most homeowners in our area.
+Gas furnaces are the most popular choice in Southeast Michigan due to the well-established natural gas infrastructure and relatively low fuel costs.

 Installation prices for natural gas furnaces typically range from $4,000 to $7,000, depending on efficiency and features.
-They provide reliable heating during our cold winters while keeping operating costs lower than other fuel options.
+They provide reliable, powerful heating during our cold winters while keeping operating costs lower than other fuel options.

 Oil and Propane Options